craeckor/user-agent-scraper/README.md

 Only for Educational Purpose.

 This project and the espacially the "[tor-ip-changer](https://github.com/seevik2580/tor-ip-changer)" are not viruses.
-Go and look at the code by yourself if you don't trust me.
+Go ahead and look at the code by yourself if you don't trust me.

 ## Shout out